w3f/polkadot-wiki/docs/learn/learn-account-abstraction.md

 ## Your Keys, Your Responsibility

-Account abstraction addresses the challenges of managing cryptographic keys representing accounts on blockchains and, more generally, your digital identity.
+Account abstraction addresses the challenges of managing cryptographic keys representing accounts on blockchains.
+Accounts on blockchains represent entities, from an individual's identity, to an institution.
 In Web3, you digitally sign any transaction or, more generally, any message using your private key.
 Data is recorded on a public ledger (usually blockchain-based) whose multiple copies of it are stored in computers participating in a P2P network.

 While the account private keys grant users control and ownership, losing them results in losing access to digital assets and fragmentation of your digital identity since you will need to create a